The following guidance has been developed in consultation with, or taking into account direct advice from, the following

 For those travelling abroad, and especially to Africa, the Middle East and South America, advice from the Foreign and Commonwealth Office includes information about current events.
 With regard to the threat of terrorism, the FCO states that the threat level is HIGH in most European countries, and in Africa.
 Advice for France states, for example: “ There is a general threat from terrorism.
 There may be increased security in place over the festive period, including at Christmas markets and other major events that might attract large crowds.
 You should remain vigilant and follow the advice of local authorities.”
 Similar advice is in place for most other countries – Belgium, Germany, Spain, etc. However, the FCO do not advise against travel to France, Belgium or any other western European country.

-In both the UK and abroad, expect to find heavily increased levels of security in place in all public places, and consequent delays to transport and during entry to public venues.
+In both the UK and abroad, expect to find high levels of security in place in all public places, and consequent delays to transport and during entry to public venues.

 Schools planning future visits or with any upcoming visits to any location (whether in the UK or abroad) should take the following steps if possible: